brown-ccv/w3d-translator/docs/Writing3D.md

 MVR (`MVRManagerScript.Awake`) checks to see if a command line argument is passed (--config [file path]) and disables itself it is not given.
 Then, in `SceneManager.Start`, we activate XR as the opposite of MVR - if MVR disabled itself we re-enable XR.

+**When XR is enabled we're running in an HMD, when MVR is enabled we're running in the CAVE.** _Note that this means we must run a build to test the application in the CAVE_

 ```mermaid
 graph TD;
     awake{SceneManager.Awake}-->unityEditor[Unity Editor]